 Here’s more info on SoFi.

-- Extra perks: As a SoFi member, you’ll get a 0.125% interest rate discount on certain loan types.
-You’ll also get access to career services and member experiences, complimentary guidance from licensed financial advisers, unemployment protection, and even a bonus of up to $300 for every referral who becomes a SoFi member.
+- Extra perks — As a SoFi member, you’ll get a 0.125% interest rate discount on certain loan types.
+You’ll also get access to career services and member experiences, complimentary guidance from licensed financial advisers, unemployment protection, and even a referral bonus for every person you refer who becomes a SoFi member.

-- Rate beat: LightStream offers a rate that is 0.10% percentage points lower than the rates offered by competing lenders if you meet certain requirements.
+- Rate beat program — LightStream offers a rate that is 0.10% percentage points lower than the rates offered by competing lenders if you meet certain requirements.

 Why consider Avant: Avant is another online lender, and it says that most of its customers who are approved for loans have a credit score of 600 to 700.
 If your credit needs some work, Avant could be an option for you.

-- Administration fee: Avant charges an “administration fee” of up to 4.75% on all loans, which is deducted from your loan disbursement.
+- Administration fee — Avant charges an administration fee of up to 4.75% on all of its loans.

-- Potentially fast funding: You could receive approved loan funds as early as the next business day if you need fast cash for an emergency expense or large purchase.
+- Potentially fast funding — You could receive approved loan funds as soon as the next business day if you need fast cash for an emergency expense or large purchase.

 How we picked these lenders

-Because Bank of America has a national presence, we focused on lenders that provide personal loans throughout the U.S. We also looked at various features that are offered by these lenders offering personal loans, including limited fees and competitive interest rates, secured loan options, flexible loan terms, accessibility for lower credit scores and other benefits that can provide value.
+Because Bank of America has a national presence, we focused on lenders that offer personal loans throughout the U.S. We also looked at various features that these lenders offer, including limited fees and competitive interest rates, secured loan options, flexible loan terms, accessibility for lower credit scores and other benefits that can provide value.